 The vegetation of the area is also significantly affected by fires that result from lightning strikes or are caused by humans.
 Much of the vegetation is fire-adapted.
 The oaks (Quercus spp.), alligator juniper (Juniperus deppeana), other shrubs and grasses are capable of resprouting following fire.
 Although the specific Lake Roberts area has been spared of fire in recent years, nearby fires often result in smoke-filled air, and make it necessary for US Forest Service helicopters with buckets to obtain water from Lake Roberts.
-Flooding events following downpours during the monsoons or fall Pacific tropical storms has resulted in (Continued on page 3)
+Flooding events following downpours during the monsoons or fall Pacific tropical storms has resulted in significant erosion and made it necessary to dredge Lake Roberts in 1993, and significant erosion since that time has once again made the upper half of the reservoir very shallow.

-Botany is the natural science that transmits the knowledge of plants.
+Rotany is the natural science that transmits the knowledge of plants.